 During my time in CrossFit (mostly in the US, in the imperial weights world), I saw some posts about people who had achieved a powerlifting total of 1000 lb.
 People asked “what do you look like?” or “how did you get there?”.
 So I became aware it was a thing — but a thing that was so far away from me it was laughable.

-In my CrossFit years I got to a 1 rep max of of 165 kg deadlift, 135 kg squat, and 110 kg bench — a total of 410 kg.
+In my CrossFit years I got to a 1 rep max of a 165 kg deadlift, 135 kg squat, and 110 kg bench — a total of 410 kg.
 Not bad, but a long way away — and I was at the point where increments took months.

 The best CrossFit gym I ever trained at was Flagship Athletic Performance in San Francisco.
 It was pretty “post-CrossFit” — you’ll notice it doesn’t have the name in the title.
 The coaches there did what they wanted.
 They are exceptional and rebuilt me from the ground up.
 I thought I knew how to lift, but I didn’t!

 But despite being a great gym, Flagship was still mostly a CrossFit gym.
 And I got bored of CrossFit.
 I miss the community.
 But I got sick of kipping movements and was not excited about incremental gains at Olympic movements.